 Step back and re-think that.

 There was a four-week span on Maui where 9 fatalities occurred in the water and many were associated or involved a full face snorkel mask.
+There are not nearly as many snorkel-related deaths with the conventional snorkel mask.

 And a simple Google search brings to light some of the issues Maui has had with the full face masks.